19hours/sg-statutes/Acts/Trustees Act.md

 in the like manner as if they were entitled to such securities beneficially, with power to accept any securities of any denomination or description of the reconstructed or purchasing or new company in lieu of or in exchange for all or any of the first-mentioned securities.

-(4A) The trustees shall not be responsible for any loss occasioned by any act or thing so done if they have discharged the statutory duty of care, and may retain any securities so accepted as specified in subsection (4) for any period for which they could have properly retained the original securities.
+(4) The trustees shall not be responsible for any loss occasioned by any act or thing so done if they have discharged the statutory duty of care, and may retain any securities so accepted as specified in subsection (3) for any period for which they could have properly retained the original securities.

-[45/2004 wef 15/12/2004]

-[23/92]
+[23/92; 45/2004]

 (5) If any conditional or preferential right to subscribe for any securities in any company is offered to trustees in respect of any holding in the company, they may, as to all or any of the securities, either exercise such right and apply capital money subject to the trust in payment of the consideration, or renounce such right, or assign for the best consideration that can be reasonably obtained the benefit of such right or the title thereto to any person, including any beneficiary under the trust, without being responsible for any loss occasioned by any act or thing so done by them if they have discharged the statutory duty of care.

-[45/2004 wef 15/12/2004]

-[23/92]
+[23/92; 45/2004]

 (6) The consideration for any assignment referred to in subsection (5) shall be held as capital money of the trust.